splunk/mltk-algo-contrib/README.md

 The algorithms hosted, as well as the app itself, is licensed under the permissive Apache 2.0 license.

-**Any additions to this repository must under one of these licenses:**
+**Any additions to this repository must be under one of these licenses:**
  - MIT
  - BSD
  - Apache 2.0